Plenyx/PlenBotLogUploader/README.md

 ## Features
 * arcdps log uploads
-  * uploading arcdps logs to dps.report as soon as they are made
+  * uploading arcdps logs to dps.report as soon as they are made (with settable userToken)
-  * uploading arcdps logs to GW2Raidar when set up
   * drag & drop directly to the executable or to the running application itself to quickly upload a log
 * log processing
   * pinging links to Discord channels (via Discord webhooks)